KirkMcDonald/kirkmcdonald.github.io/README.md

 $ python3 -m http.server 8000
 ```

 An experimental standalone version of the calculator named `factoriocalc`, which will automatically obtain the game data from your locally installed mods, is also available from the [factorio-tools](https://github.com/KirkMcDonald/factorio-tools) repository.
-A Windows build is available from (the project's releases page)[https://github.com/KirkMcDonald/factorio-tools/releases].
+A Windows build is available from [the project's releases page](https://github.com/KirkMcDonald/factorio-tools/releases).

 ## Dumping new datasets